phonegap/phonegap-docs/docs/2-tutorials/2-develop/6-push-notifications.html.md

 #### Receiving notifications

-Finally, we'll setup an event handler for the `notification` event.
-When the app is running in the foreground this event is called when a notification is received.
-The function is called with only one parameter which is a data object and the object has multiple properties including title and message.
-We'll then use those properties to display a dialog box to the user.
+Finally, we'll setup an event handler for the notification event, called only when the app receives a push notification while running in the foreground.
+This event handler function will have one data object parameter that could contain multiple properties, including title and message.

 		push.on('notification', function(data) {
 				console.log('notification event');